sheam/template-scaffolder/README.md

 # Configuration Files
 Each template must have exactly one `scaffolding.config.mjs` file in the root.
 It is a javascript esm module file.

+**Note**: although there are references to types, and the tool is written in typescript, config files are only supported in javascript currently.
+A future version will support typescript config files.

 The typescript schema for this file is:
 ```typescript
 export interface IConfigFile